-The new SEAT Leon Estate has been developed with a sportier look, enhanced connectivity and more space.
+The SEAT Leon Estate has been developed with a sportier look, enhanced connectivity and more space.
 For even more life behind the wheel.

-From first look, you can see the new SEAT Leon Estate has got sportier design features including the sharp lines and aerodynamic spoiler, as well as a new sophisticated script on the Leon badge.
+From first look, you can see the SEAT Leon Estate has got sportier design features including the sharp lines and aerodynamic spoiler, as well as a new sophisticated script on the Leon badge.
 Inside there is improved space in the seating and also a 620 litre boot space so everyone has room to fit all that they need for their favourite activities.

 The centre console features 10 inch touchscreen display that enables you to access the many features that come with SEAT CONNECT.
 SEAT CONNECT helps you to manage your vehicle both from the driver's seat, or from anywhere you are using the app on your mobile device.
 Use voice commands to find parking, petrol stations and the best routes as well as remotely unlocking and locking your Leon.

-The new SEAT Leon Estate model specifications:
+The SEAT Leon Estate model specifications:

 Standard equipment includes: